Spring Security OAuth2

 Dependency Management

-If your application inherits from the Apache Causeway starter app (org.apache.causeway.app:causeway-app-starter-parent
+If your application inherits from the Apache Causeway starter app (org.apache.causeway.app:causeway-app-starter-parent) then that will define the version automatically:

 <parent>